wang-bin/QtAV/README.md

 _WARNING_: If you are in windows mingw with sh.exe environment, you may need run qmake twice.

-##### Known Issues

-Debug library name may be wrong, you should manually rename the generated library to the name that compiler complains.

 #### How To Write a Player